 Sugar Free Pumpkin Spice Latte Syrup

-2 tablespoons half and half (FP) or 2 tablespoons heavy cream (S)
+- 2 tablespoons half and half or 2 tablespoons heavy cream FP or 2 tablespoons heavy cream (S)

 For the Pumpkin Spice Syrup: